Development on Chippewa

-Estimated to be completed in late 2018, the building will add four commercial storefronts to an ever-improving corridor; the neighboring Gooseberries building to the south was renovated within the last 10 years, and construction is similarly underway at the southwest corner of Chippewa & California.
-These affordable, small-scale retail storefronts will range in size from 300 to 600 square feet and provide much-needed space for burgeoning local businesses.
+The renovation was completed in August 2019, and the finished product adds four commercial storefronts to an ever-improving corridor.
+The neighboring Gooseberries building to the south was renovated within the last 10 years, and construction wrapped up in early 2020 at the southwest corner of Chippewa & California.
+These affordable, small-scale retail storefronts range in size from 300 to 600 square feet and provide much-needed space for burgeoning local businesses.
 Small storefronts have been in high demand on Cherokee and the immediate area, as a way for businesses to grow and get rooted in the community without breaking the bank.

 Photo by Ray Gehl, courtesy of the Steven Siegerist collection, via Metro St. LouisStreetcar Map

 The building’s history is fraught with scandal and intrigue.
 An advertisement from 1933 shows the building listed for sale for $40,000.
 At the time, the building housed 6 commercial and 5 residential spaces along Chippewa & California.
 Occupants over the decades included taverns, dress shops, construction companies, beauty supply shops, and more.

 The longest-standing tenant was Harold’s Tavern, which occupied space in the building at 2755 Chippewa from the 1940s through the 1970s.
 In 1947, proprietor Harold Plachek was hailed for winning the corkball title for the tavern’s team (corkball, a St. Louis original, was a miniature version of baseball played in alleys as early as 1890).
 In 1949, Harold Brose, a patron of Harold’s Tavern, was arrested for making “unnecessary noise” by playing a juke box.
 Just one year later, the building was the site of an alleged lottery press calamity, where Harold Blumenthal was accused of running a $1,300,000-a-year weather lottery ring out of the space at 3746 California.